gargi2611/aws-project/README.md

 1. Replace `YOUR_ACCOUNT_ID` with your actual AWS account ID in all commands
 2. Replace `us-east-1` with your desired region if different
-3. Ensure you have sufficient permissions to create these resources
-4. Monitor AWS costs as this setup will incur charges
-5. Consider implementing additional security measures like encryption and VPC endpoints

-Would you like me to explain any specific step in more detail or provide additional configuration options?